-diagnose and repair all hydraulic and friction items.
-Class & Lighting Lab meets the first nine (9) days of the first semester.
+Students will work with a hydraulic brake system to diagnose and repair all hydraulic and friction items.
+Class meets the first nine (9) days of the first semester.
 Corequisite AST 112 Automotive Braking Systems.
-1.000 Credit hours

 AST 120 - Wheel Alignment & Balance

 This course is a complete study of wheel alignment principles, settings, and adjustment procedures.
 Tire and wheel construction and balancing will be covered.
 (Class meets days 62-68 of the second semester.)
 Co-requisite AST 121 Wheel Alignment & Balance Lab.